 • CONTACT INFORMATION FOR PATIENT CHARTS

 The King County Medical Society has made physician voluntary work, both in Washington and overseas, a new focus.
 With your help, we will be assembling a list of volunteer opportunities.
-Please share the Volunteer Opportunities by contacting Sarah Rice at 206.621.9396, email@example.com or fill out this form (link) with any additional information.
+Please share the Volunteer Opportunities by contacting us by phone at 206.621.9396, email@example.com or fill out this form (link) with any additional information.

 We remain a neutral forum where physicians, medical students, and clinic managers from all practice settings can gather together with other medical professionals for business and social purposes.

 King County Medical Society staff assists members with scheduling meeting rooms and support services for events conducted at the King County Medical Society owned building at 200 Broadway, Seattle, WA 98122.
-Please contact: Sarah Rice at firstname.lastname@example.org
+Please contact us at: firstname.lastname@example.org